Benzee-1/Scheduling-with-Airflow/README.md

 ---
 The replication method used in Redis is the basic Primary-Replica or Leader-Follower replication.
 This setup consists of a single master Redis instance and one or more follower instances.

-> The chosen architecture is : one master and one slave, with asynchronous replication.
+> The chosen architecture is : one master and one follower, with asynchronous replication.
 Failover and failback are operated manually.

 **_Diagram: Redis Replication_**
 ![Redis-Cluster.jpg](/.attachments/Redis-Cluster-fbd8b15f-5e24-430a-a060-7b71ab8cc030.jpg)